 The office also adheres to the National Association of Student Financial Aid Administrators' Statement of Ethical Principles and Code of Conduct for Institutional Financial Aid Professionals.

 The federal government requires the University of Houston-Clear Lake to disclose certain characteristics about the selection of the lenders below.
 The following FAQ is designed to maintain compliance with the disclosure regulations.
 If you have any questions regarding alternative loans or the information listed below, please feel free to contact the Office of Student Financial Aid at 281-283-2480 or via email at email@example.com.

-A broadcast message was sent via our state professional organization's electronic listserv.
+A broadcast message was sent via our state professional organization's electronic listserv on April 6, 2022.
 Lenders are associate members of the state professional organization.
-Interested lenders were asked to respond via email for a Request for Information (RFI) form.
+Interested lenders were asked to respond via email by April 20, 2022 for a Request for Information (RFI) form.
 Lender representatives who responded to the broadcast message received a RFI via email.
-A deadline of July 10, 2017, was given to submit the RFI via email.

-Lenders who completed the RFI were included in the comparison chart on ELM Select.
+Lenders who completed the RFI by May 1, 2022, were included in the comparison chart on ELM Select.

-All information was received by July 18, 2017.
-The chart will be used from July 2017 to June 2018, and a new chart will be effective July 2018.
-Please note: The present chart is subject to change at any time.
+All information was received by May 1, 2022.
+The chart will be used from June 2022 to June 2024, and a new chart will be effective July 2024.
+Please note: The current chart is subject to change at any time.

 If you are eligible for federal financial aid, you will need to visit with a financial aid counselor to consider this option.
 Generally, we will not approve an alternative loan before awarding all available federal aid first.
 In general, federal aid has lower costs and is more favorable for students to utilize than alternative loans.